15 Life Coaching Tips Even Seasoned Coaches Forget

 Document Your Processes

-Even if you work solo, documenting your processes and key coaching materials in one place will help you optimize everything you do in the long run.
-Keep separate documents for your client onboarding flow, marketing plan, and any other systems you use as part of your business.
+Documenting your processes and key coaching materials will help you optimize everything you do in the long run.
+Keep separate documents for your client onboarding flow, marketing plan, and other systems you use as part of your business.

-Your welcome package and intake survey can be completely automated with Paperbell coaching software.
-Grab your free account!
+The good news is your welcome packages and intake surveys can be completely automated with Paperbell.
+Grab your free account to try all client management features!

 If you’re on a tight budget, hiring an accountant should be the first thing you invest in as a coach.
-The next in line would be any kind of research for your business and repetitive tasks that don’t really require you to do them, personally.
+The next in line would be any kind of research for your business and repetitive tasks that don’t require you to do them personally.

 Centralize Your Contracts, Bookings, and Billing

-Paperbell can save lots of admin work and neatly keep all your contracts and client data in one place.
-Onboarding will be a breeze, as your clients will pay you before they book their first session, so you’ll never have to chase them for unsettled invoices.
+Paperbell can handle your admin work and keep all your contracts and client data neatly organized in one place.
+Onboarding will be a breeze, as your clients will pay you before they book their first session, so you’ll never have to chase them for outstanding invoices.

 By Annamaria Nagy